yinwang0/pysonar2/README.md

 This will take a few minutes.
 You should find some interactive HTML files inside the _html_ directory after this process.

+Note that this is just a demo program.
+PySonar2 is not an end-user tool.
+It is mainly designed as a library for Python IDEs, other developer tools and code search engines, so its interface may not be as appealing as an end-user tool.

 ### System requirements